AhmadMaaz384/Assignment_ROS/README.md

 Enter point 1, 2 or 3 and the Burger robot will move to the respective goal points.

+-The goal_publish node publishes the integer input by the user on the goal_location topic and the msg type is std_msgs/int8

 ![Screenshot of the /goal_location topic being scubscribed and published.](https://github.com/AhmadMaaz384/Assignment_ROS/blob/master/Question_2/Part_B/goal_location.PNG)

+-The simple_navigation_goals.py file launch a simple_navigation_goals node that subscribes the goal_location topic to get the goal location point from the user.